Want to take up bird hunting but are on a tight budget? This article will help you get started

 Cost Estimate: $200 to $500

 Choosing shot size is going to have a lot to do with what your options are for purchase.
-The most popular shot sizes tend to be #6 and #7 1/2, but again can change with what game bird you are hunting.
+The most popular shot sizes tend to be No. 6 and No. 7 1/2 but again can change with what game bird you are hunting.

 If you are environmentally conscientious about your choices, you can expect to pay a slightly higher price for steel.
 Steel does not perform as well as lead and can make hitting said game bird a bit more complicated.
 That’s why some gravitate towards bismuth loads, which can really drive up the cost.